Dun Dun DUN!

 Oh god what did I start.
 Okay first off MtF here, second off basically I said that Maab Faab are in my opinion better for when you don’t know what the person identifies as but that what ever they want to be called is the correct term.

 FtM here, I agree with Night Raven, terms get way too political and don’t actually mean anything once they get to the point they have.
 If you want a technical argument, you don’t know what someone was assigned at birth unless you have their birth certificate, so, major flaw right there.
 Just call someone what they present as.
 If you get it wrong, and they tell you, then correct yourself in the future.
 The terms __t___ and __aab, they’re only necessary in a specifically trans context, as in, they convey information about the person’s gender identity and sexual construction, and really only mean anything if you’re talking about health concerns or social/legal questions in a situation specifically regarding transgender issues.

-See, I’m fortunate enough to have an understanding family, and I’ve been around my share of bigots, but the single biggest problem I had to (and still have to) overcome regarding my trans identity is this bullshit about labels and political correctness.
+See, I’m fortunate enough to have an understanding family, and I’ve been around my share of bigots, but the single biggest problem I had to (and still have to) overcome regarding my trans identity is this bullshit about labels and [buzzword that stigmatizes being nice to people in favor of white male supremacy].
 I have been told I’m not trans enough, I’ve been told I’m not allowed to talk about certain things, or share my experience, or that my identity put other people down, when in reality, it’s the PC crusaders who put everyone else down and try to make everyone conform to their idea of transgender identity.
 Hardcore Christians have said I’m abnormal, but it’s LGBT activists who send me death threats.

 uhhhh… dyslexic head spinning……

 Coming in a little late here, but…